extrame/webhdfs/README.md

 ## API Overview
-gowfs lets you access HDFS resources via two structs `FileSystem` and `FsShell`.
+webhdfs lets you access HDFS resources via two structs `FileSystem` and `FsShell`.
 Use FileSystem to get access to low level callse.
 FsShell is designed to provide a higer level of abstraction and integration with the local file system.

 ### FileSystem API
 #### Configuration{} Struct
 Use the `Configuration{}` struct to specify paramters for the file system.
 You can create configuration either using a `Configuration{}` literal or using `NewConfiguration()` for defaults.

 ```
-conf := *gowfs.NewConfiguration()
+conf := *webhdfs.NewConfiguration()
 conf.Addr = "localhost:50070"
 conf.User = "hdfs"
 conf.ConnectionTime = time.Second * 15